J-Cancelliere/aoc_2023/README.md

 <strong>Day 1</strong>: This isn't so hard...
 D'oh!
 </summary>
 <p></p>
-<p><strong>Part 1:</strong> Started out strong for part 1 of this puzzle!
+<p><strong>⭐ Part 1:</strong> Started out strong for part 1 of this puzzle!
 I coded my tests and functions, then got the right answer on my first attempt.
 My strategy was to iterate over each string both forwards and backwards simultaneously and record the first encountered number.
 This worked perfectly.
 What a great beginning to AOC!
 I'm sure part 2 will be just as easy, fun, and fulfilling...</p>
-<p><strong>Part 2:</strong> <em>"Oh look at that!
+<p><strong>⭐ Part 2:</strong> <em>"Oh look at that!
 Some of the numbers are spelled out as words.
 No worries, <code>string.replace()</code> to the rescue!
 Perfect, all my tests are passing.
 Time to submit my answer and get my second star..."</em>
 <ol>
 <li><strong>First attempt</strong>: I map all the words to digits and naively use <code>str.replace()</code> to modify the string before reusing my funtion for part 1.
 Submission failed.
 I do some searching and realize it's due to edge cases in the input ("oneight", "sevenine", etc)</li>
 <li><strong>Second attempt</strong>: Okay, so <code>str.replace()</code> is a bust.
 Let's use <code>str.find()</code> to get the index of the words and amend the strings this way.
 I add the digit to the beginning of the word in the string, but this doesn't fix all the issues (think "on8eight" or "seve9nine").
 Failed again.</li>